Daily Nigerian Updates

 Final Thoughts

 The truth is, nobody’s coming to hand you a perfect opportunity.
 You have to create one, and digital skills are the easiest way to do that.
 You don’t need fancy gadgets or a big budget.
 Start with what you have.
-With so many digital skills Nigerians can learn for free, there’s really no excuse to stay stuck.

 Take a course and apply what you’ve learned.
 Before long, you’ll look back and realize how far you’ve come.
 The right time is now.
 There are many free digital skills in Nigeria.